tslamic/AndroidExamples/SimpleTabletScreen/README.md

 AndroidScreens
 ===

-This is a very sparse example that creates a different UX on large landscape screens:
+An example that creates a different UX on large landscape screens (similar to this image):

 ![What this app is all about.](http://developer.android.com/images/fundamentals/fragments.png)

-Please ignore the terrible graphics :-)
+Ignore the ugly graphics.